-With this type of business you need to be available to your clients and at the same time make sure you can offer a high quality service.
-You will also need to answer calls and not send them to voice mail (as much as possible).
+With this type of business you need to be available to your clients.
+At the same time make sure you can offer a high quality service.
+You will also need to answer calls.
+Not send them to voice mail very often.

-Before you start, have a chat with us first.
-It won’t cost you anything and we could save you time and money – click here to schedule a chat.
+I won’t go into the issues surrounding bringing on extra help in this article.
+I encourage you to have a chat with us first.
+It won’t cost you anything but it will definitely save you time and money and heartache – click here to schedule a chat.